iai-group/guidelines/vscode/README.md

 ### Extensions

 The strength and flexibility of VSCode are in the use of extensions.
 These are add-ons that unlock more features.
-The following are three lists of extensions; *Required*, *Recommended*, and *Suggested*.
-There are many more useful extensions not covered in this document.
+The following are three lists of extensions; *Expected for IAI projects* and *Recommended*.
+There are many other useful extensions not covered in this document.

-**Required**
+#### Expected for IAI projects
  - Python

-**Recommended**
- - Python Docstring Generator
+ - Python Docstring Generator with custom template installed (see below).

+#### Recommended
  - Python Test Explorer
  - Remote - SSH

-**Suggested**
  - GitHub Pull Requests and Issues
  - GitLens
  - Latex Workshop